YOGA PHILOSOPHY

 Sandy’s fascination with Eastern culture began at an early age, and after college her spiritual curiosity gained momentum.
 Over time, she has experienced a variety of yoga traditions that have uniquely shaped her course as a student and teacher.

 Initially, her love of yoga and meditation stemmed from a Buddhist framework, and years later pilgrimage to the holy villages of India opened her eyes to Bhakti which transformed her heart, as well as her personal practice and perspective.
 Sometimes referred to as the yoga of love & devotion, Bhakti is the path of directing spiritual consciousness towards the divine to cultivate a spacious loving soul, rather than (mis)identifying “my” ego-self as the center.
-She is grateful for guidance in Bhakti by Raghunath and via the teachings of Ram Dass and Neem Karoli Baba.
+She is a devoted Ram Bhakta, but also has a strong connection with Siva-Shakti traditions and is grateful for guidance from Bhakti by Raghunath, the teachings of Ram Dass and the grace of Neem Karoli Baba.

 Based in Boston, MA, Sandy is an E-RYT 200 yoga teacher and certified Yoga Alliance Continuing Education Provider (YACEP).
 She also holds a 500-hr academic certificate (YSACP) through the Yogic Studies school and is a certified Mindfulness Meditation Teacher through Tibet House/Dharma Moon.
 Many returns to India renew her connection to yogic life.
 Given Sandy’s experience teaching yoga classes (asana) and nearly 20 years as a student, she understands how to make yoga philosophy meaningful so that spirituality can be a spark for transformation.